Shipping your car from to or from Hawaii sounds scary and complicated, right? Well it can be if you choose the wrong company to help you with it.

-Since we’re 10% psychic, we answered the most important questions so that you can get a clue.
-If you want a more personalized answer, skip to the end of the article for the last step.
+We answered the most important questions that you might have to take out the guesswork.
+If you want a more personalized answer, skip to the end for the last step.

-How long does it take to ship a car to Hawaii?
+How long does it take to ship my car to Hawaii?

 Of course, this answer varies depending on the locations.
 But just to give you an idea, if the vehicle needs to be transported within mainland, we add that to the amount of days that the vehicle will be transported overseas.

-The shipping between Hawaii and mainland is estimated to take anywhere from 10 – 21 days.
+The car shipment between Hawaii and mainland is estimated to take anywhere from 10 – 21 days.